puffledude/CourseworkFullBuild/README.txt

-Prequisits to running the code:
+Prerequisites to running the code:
 Flask (And its included components)
 Flask-Mail
-Flask-Security
 Flask-Login
 Flask-Bcrypt
 Flask-SQLAlchemy
-WTForms
+Flask-WTF
+Email Validator
+BCrypt
+SQLAlchemy